nasa/openmct/CONTRIBUTING.md

    if (responseCode === 401)
    ```
 1. Use the ternary operator only for simple cases such as variable assignment.
 Nested ternaries should be avoided in all cases.
-1. Test specs should reside alongside the source code they test, not in a separate directory.
+1. Unit Test specs should reside alongside the source code they test, not in a separate directory.
 1. Organize code by feature, not by type.
    eg.
    ```